keeve101/virtual-avatar-chat-llm/README.md

 ## Introduction

 A generative AI application to do basic personal introduction.
-QLoRA fine-tuned Mistral-7B-OpenOrca LLM model.
+QLoRA finetuned Mistral-7B-OpenOrca LLM model.

 ## Model Choice
 I looked at many different LLMs available on HuggingFace's Open LLM Leaderboard, which benchmarks different LLMs based on certain benchmarks, like the TruthfulQA metric.